openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When an unconditional jump to a register (JALR instruction) is mispredicted by the EXECUTE, the JALR PC and the target address are stored into the BTB.
+When an unconditional jump to a register (JALR instruction) is mispredicted by the EXECUTE module, the JALR PC and the target address are stored into the BTB.

 The information is stored in a 8 entry table.